 try block will handle any errors regardless.
 If you don’t provide an error handler then no error handling action will be taken - execution will simply continue after the

-If you want to do something that might raise an error, but you don’t care if it does you can just put in it a
+If you want to do something that might raise an error, but you don’t care if it does you can just put it in a

 try block without an